bjornbytes/lovr/doc/API.md

 - `Buffer:setVertex(index, x, y, z)` - Set the value of a vertex.
 - `Buffer:setVertexMap(map)` - Set the draw order of the vertices.
 It is possible to re-use indices.
-- `Buffer:setDrawRange(start, count)` - Limits the vertices draw to a subset of the total.
+- `Buffer:setDrawRange(start, count)` - Limits the vertices drawn to a subset of the total.
 - `Buffer:getVertexCount()` - Retrieve the number of vertices in the Buffer.

 `lovr.event`